How to Re-Use Old Potting Soil

 Baking large amounts of potting soil

-If you are re-using the soil in a raised bed or huge barrel, you can simply allow that space to “bake” in the sun before re-planting in it.
-You actually may not want to mix the soil up too much, because doing so could re-surface old pathogens and weeds.
 The No-dig gardening method is great for raised beds.
 When you think the bed or large pot has gotten a significant number of days of spring sunlight, go ahead and move on to the next step – replenishing nutrients.

 Step 2: Add Peat Moss to Old Soil

-The consistency of old potting soil will probably be pretty dry and crumbly when you run it between your fingers.
-Your dried out old soil will probably not hold moisture very well.
-Peat moss is your solution.
-Peat moss is a lighter, drier ingredient in soils that helps to lighten up the texture and create a more effective moisture balance.
-The peat moss will absorb and hold onto the moisture until your plants need it released.
-It will also help to hold onto nutrients so that they don’t get washed out when the plant is watered or rained on.
+Peat moss is a lighter, drier ingredient in soils that helps lighten the texture and create a more effective moisture balance.
+It absorbs moisture until your plants need it released.
+It also helps hold onto nutrients so they don’t get washed out when the plant is watered or rained on.

 Add about 1 part peat moss to 3 parts soil.
 To mix it in, pour the peat moss on your soil and gently fold it in.
-Peat moss can be very light and blow around, so folding it in helps assure you don’t lose too much of it.
+Peat moss can be very light and blow around, so folding it in helps ensure you don’t lose too much of it.
 Keep turning the soil until it is well mixed.

 Step 3: Add Compost to Old Soil